hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/108__shrImallalitAlAlitaH.md

 > associated with sakhanDAkAra-vRtti [?= saprakAraka-vRtti].
 >

-​No. If you accept cause-effect ​relationship and have read my old posts, as you claim, then you may have come across the cause mentioned to accept niShprakAraka-GYAnam for ghaTa, etc. If not, then read again.
+No. If you accept cause-effect relationship and have read my old posts, as you claim, then you may have come across the cause mentioned to accept niShprakAraka-GYAnam for ghaTa, etc. If not, then read again.